 Section 47 Assault – Actual Bodily Harm (ABH)

 The offence is committed when a person assaults another, thereby causing Actual Bodily Harm (ABH).
-Bodily harm has its ordinary meaning and is generally consistent with injuries considered ‘serious’ , for example, involving stitches or a hospital procedure involving anaesthetic.
+This can mean a bruise or a minor graze.

 Section 20 Assault – Unlawful Wounding/Grievous Bodily Harm (GBH)

 Section 20 Assault involves grievous (or really serious) bodily harm or a wound.

 This offence is committed when a person unlawfully and maliciously, either wounds another person; or inflicts grievous bodily harm upon another person.

 A wound means a break of the skin but a charge under this section reflects a serious wound such as injury resulting in permanent disability, loss of sensory function, broken bones, injuries which cause substantial loss of blood, or serious psychiatric injury.

 It is an either way offence which means it can be dealt with in the Magistrates’ Court or the Crown Court, most often we see cases being dealt with at the Crown Court.
 It carries a maximum penalty on indictment of five years imprisonment and/or an unlimited fine.

 Section 18 Assault – Wounding/Grievous Bodily Harm (GBH) with intent

 The most serious offence of violence is Section 18 grievous bodily harm and can also be known as wounding with intent.
 This offence is indictable only, which means it can only be dealt with in the Crown Court.
 The maximum sentence is life imprisonment.